 The 1931 film adaptation of Frankenstein I first saw one midnight in 1969 makes choices that run against the grain of Shelley’s novel, most notably in the accident which leads to a criminal brain being placed in the monster’s body.
 That famous moment, parodied with the “Abby Normal” brain in Mel Brook’s Young Frankenstein, suggests that the monster is inherently evil, leaving open the possibility that a better choice of brain might have led to a very different result.

-But one thing director James Whale and actor Boris Karloff agreed upon was the fundamental innocence of the monster, and this is resonant in the film.
-Like many other children before me, I loved the monster while being respectfully afraid of him at the same time.
+But one thing director James Whale and actor Boris Karloff (and all the Universal filmmakers who followed in their footsteps) agreed upon was the fundamental innocence of the monster, and this is resonant in the film and the series of sequels.
+Like many other children before me, I loved the monster while being afraid of him, too.
 The first two murders he commits—of the hunchbacked assistant, Fritz, who tortures him for fun and of Dr. Waldman, who tries to euthanize him—are justifiable acts of self defense.
 The most disturbing scene--when he tosses the little girl who befriends him into a lake, drowning her—is clearly an accident.
 Children forgave the monster for that murder because they understood his confusion.

 Though the film’s Dr. Frankenstein does not intentionally abandon his creation, at first.
 He does, however, neglectfully leave it in the abusive care of Fritz.
 He also leaves the monster to Dr. Waldman to put him to sleep, thus abdicating responsibility for what he has done.